hardi-ex/CarPark/README.md

 - images: Manages the images of the cars.

 redux-persist is used to ensure that the state is persisted across sessions, so user preferences and favorites are retained even after refreshing the page.

+## Technologies and Libraries

+The project utilizes the following technologies and libraries:

+- React: A JavaScript library for building user interfaces.
+- Redux: A predictable state container for JavaScript apps.
+- redux-persist: Persist and rehydrate a Redux store.
+- react-redux: Official React bindings for Redux.
+- react-router-dom: DOM bindings for React Router.
+- react-i18next: Internationalization framework for React.
+- react-lazy-load-image-component: Lazy load images in React.
+- framer-motion: A library for creating animations in React.
+- @mui/material: Material-UI components for React.
+- axios: Promise-based HTTP client for the browser and node.js.
+- formik: Build forms in React, without the tears.
+- react-select: A flexible and beautiful Select Input control for React.
+- react-hot-toast: Smoking hot notifications for React.
+- react-modal: Accessible modal dialog component for React.

 ## Thank you for your attention!